hudochenkov/postcss-styled-syntax/README.md

 ### Stringifying

-Mostly it works just as default PostCSS stringifyer.
-The main difference is `css` helper in interpolations within a styled component code.
-E. g. situatians like this:
+Mostly, it works just as the default PostCSS stringifyer.
+The main difference is the `css` helper in interpolations within a styled component code.
+E. g. situations like this:

 ```js
 let Component = styled.p`